 With respect to Mr. First, our Board considered Mr. First's role as a Managing Director at Eos Management, an affiliate of the Eos Funds, and the fact that the Eos Funds own a significant number of shares of our capital stock.
 See "Information About our Common Stock Ownership."
 In addition, our Board considered that Mr. First served as a non-employee, unpaid executive officer of the Company prior to the 2009 IPO.
 Further, our Board considered the fact that Addus HealthCare was party to a management consulting agreement with Eos Management, Inc. prior to the completion of the 2009 IPO, pursuant to which Eos Management, Inc. served as its consultant with respect to the 2009 IPO, acquisitions and other senior management matters related to its business, administration and policies, in exchange for a management fee.
 Our Board also considered the fact that we were a party to the Shareholders' Agreement with the Eos Funds, among others, which terminated by its terms upon the completion of the 2009 IPO, and we are a party to a registration rights agreement with the Eos Funds, among others, in connection with their ownership of our capital stock, which survived the completion of the 2009 IPO.
-Our Board also considered the payments received by the Eos Funds and their affiliates upon completion of the 2009 IPO, including the issuance of dividend notes and the prepayments required thereunder at the completion of the 2009 IPO, and a \$1,500,000 one-time consent fee paid to the Eos Funds in connection with the 2009 IPO.
-After reviewing the existing relationships between us and the Eos Funds and their affiliates, and considering that the affiliation of Mr. First with the Eos Funds positively aligns his interests with those of our public shareholders, our Board has affirmatively determined that, in its judgment, Mr. First does not have any relationship that would interfere with the exercise of independent judgment in carrying out his responsibilities as director under the Nasdaq Stock Market Rules.
+Our Board also considered the required thereunder at the completion of the 2009 IPO, and a \$1,500,000 one-time consent fee paid to the Eos Funds in connection with the Eos Funds positively aligns his interests with hose of our public shareholders, our Board has affiinates, and considering that the affiliation of Mr. First with the Eos Funds positively aligns his interests with those of our public shareholders, our Board has affiinately determined that, in its judgment, Mr. First does not have any relationship that would interfere with the exercise of independent judgment in carrying out his responsibilities as director under the Nasdaq Stock Market Rules.